Fulbright Frequently Asked Questions

 • Should I apply for a Research/Study grant or an ETA grant?

-If you are stuck between two seemingly equal options, we encourage you to attend an Introduction to Fulbright workshop and then award-specific information sessions for the grant types that you are considering.
+If you are stuck between two seemingly equal options, we encourage you to review an Introduction to Fulbright workshop and then award-specific information sessions for the grant types that you are considering.

 • Should I apply for a Partner Award to the UK?